aol/aol-hb.js/README.md

 - `aolhb.init()`
    Library initialization method.
 It sends bid request for each placement based on configs passed as params.
    Params: `bidRequestConfig`, `placementsConfigs`

+- `aolhb.addNewAd()`
+   The method sends bid request for new placement based on placement config passed as a param.
+It can be used
+   for adding new ads in runtime.
+   Params: `placementsConfigs`

 - `aolhb.refreshAd()`
    Resend bid request for particular placement by its alias.